 The robot controller is designed as a complex system with specific components that will allow testing and validating various types of individual or cooperating fault-tolerance methodologies focused on FPGAs.
-The controller contains combinational and sequential circuits, finite state machines, memories or buses.
+There are combinational circuits, sequential circuits, finite state machines, memories or buses.